Songwriter: Songwriting camp

-Songwriting camp is a gathering of multiple producers and topliners in a pre-selected location for the purpose of writing songs for a specific artist.
+A songwriting camp is a gathering of multiple producers and topliners in a pre-selected location for the purpose of writing songs: sometimes these songs are for a specific artist, sometimes they are with the aim of producing new material and forging new collaborations.
 As one of the most successful artists in releasing many hit songs, Rihanna has been known for holding various writing camps to make her albums.
 Writing camps are also very popular in the K-pop music industry.

 Sampling

-Sampling is the reuse of a portion (or sample) of a sound recording in another recording.
-The original songwriter(s) of a song usually receive co-writing credit when their work is sampled on another song, although they did not literally involve in making the latter.
+Sampling is the reuse of a portion (or sample) of a sound recording from a pre-existing song in a new composition.
+The original songwriter(s) of a song usually receive a co-writing credit when their work is sampled on another song, although they are not usually involved in the writing process of the new song.
 For example, Sting is credited as a co-writer alongside Todd Gaither and Faith Evans for "I'll Be Missing You" (1997) due to the sample of "Every Breath You Take" (1983), a song he solely wrote for the Police.
 However, "I'll Be Missing You" did not have legal approval for the sample before its release, thus Sting sued and received 100% of the song royalties, with payments reportedly going until 2053.
 Beyoncé's album Lemonade (2016) features as many as 72 co-writers due to use of samples in majority of its tracks.